 As a tease for this exhibition individual works were on display in the entrance gallery.
 After one week they were moved gallery 199 on the first floor.
 The gallery and full exhibition were closed until May 31.
 The entrance gallery is a busy exhibition space.
 The revolving door traffic, the shuffle of the crowds, and the constant interruptions, make contemplative examination of the works difficult.
 But D’Artist’s work is so absorbing, distractions are moot.
 People stopped and looked at the works and wondered.
 Mysterious thoughts filled the air as people discussed the individual works without seeing or understanding the context of rest of the art.
 People asked, is this art a figment of the paranoid protagonist's imagination or part of a complex plan that comes from the trained mind of a Talmudic scholar?
 The works start out as simple and flow to the complex.

-in describing the works is that they are all lacking titles.
+The problem I have in describing the works is that they are all lacking titles.
 Obviously D”Artist never consulted me for ideas for titles.
 Usually a museum can list the works by artist and date, but all the works are by the same artist done in 2008.
 Luckily we know the month they were completed.

-e.
+Like his earlier works, "Untitled" [1] starts out simple.
 It is two blue shapes in the upper portion of the canvas.
 Is this a diagram or does it represent the coldness of winter?
 This roundish, blob could represent some sort of circle that has irregular borders.
 The intensity of the blue softens to a blur on the edges.
 Some people claim the shapes reminds them of blueberries.

 "Utitled" [2] could represent spring.
 D’Artist could be making a reference to the green served at the Passover Seder because this looks like a stalk of Romaine lettuce.
 The green background is the sprint growth of grass.
 The jagged edge represents the sleepless nights.
 I overheard one critic say it was a salami sandwich waiting to happen.

--untitled [3]dimensional storytelling with words that are created in the eyes of the viewer.
+"Untitled" [3] is two-dimensional storytelling with words that are created in the eyes of the viewer.
 The feeling is in each drop of color; they're aesthetically pleasing yet fascinating, but the actual ploy is hard to verbalize.
 The yellow represents summer sun.

 "Untitled" [4] is the most complicated of all the works.
-The two red dots at the bottom represent the fall season, but they untitled [4]are not parallel to the edge.
+The two red dots at the bottom represent the fall season, but they are not parallel to the edge.
 The splash of yellow and red are the color of the leaves changing.
 The blank areas on all the works is reminds the viewer of God as the creator of all.
 As a group they are hard to talk about because they are not titled.

 Call the museum or visit their web site for hours and visitors’ information.